-Washington, D.C. - The National Center for Earth and Space Science Education (NCESSE) and the Arthur C. Clarke Institute for Space Education announce a new opportunity for school districts across the U.S., Canada, and internationally to participate in the 15th flight opportunity of the Student Spaceflight Experiments Program (SSEP).
+Washington, D.C. - The National Center for Earth and Space Science Education (NCESSE) and the Arthur C. Clarke Institute for Space Education announce a new opportunity for school districts across the U.S., Canada, and internationally to participate in the 17th flight opportunity of the Student Spaceflight Experiments Program (SSEP).

-Launched in June 2010, SSEP was designed as a model U.S. National STEM (Science, Technology, Engineering, and Math) education program that immerses typically 300 students across a community in every facet of authentic scientific research of their own design, using a highly captivating spaceflight opportunity on the International Space Station (ISS).
+Launched in June 2010, SSEP was designed as a model U.S. National STEM (Science, Technology, Engineering, and Math) education program that immerses students across a community in every facet of authentic scientific research of their own design, using a highly captivating spaceflight opportunity on the International Space Station (ISS).
+A participating pre-college community (grades 5-12) typically engages 300+students (at least 100 students).
+For an undergraduate community at least 30 students need to be engaged.